Skip to content

 • swap should rebuild starter loadout recommendation and first-board guidance

-• homeland and race stay fixed identity choices, but player can travel away normally after start
+• lineage and village origin stay fixed identity choices, but player can travel away normally after start

 This reduces reroll pressure without making creation meaningless.